jpgmv1998/jpgmv1998.github.io/_portfolio/open_socSci.md

 ---
 title: "Transparency and Reproducibility in Social Science Research"
-excerpt: "Analysis of the book and other references"
+excerpt: "Analysis of reproducibility issues and solutions in social science research"
 collection: projects
 ---